 Here’s everything you need to know about this year’s St. Patrick’s Day Parade (tip: start by wearing green or prepare to be pinched!).

 Time: 11 a.m.

 Where: Starts at Howe & Davie, ends at Georgia & Granville

-Vancity Buzz is proud to be a Media Partner of CelticFest Vancouver
+Vancity Buzz is a proud sponsor of CelticFest Vancouver